Key takeaways

 You’ve probably eaten seaweed as part of your favorite sushi dish before or even snacked on a package of dried seaweed from the shelf of your local health food store.
 But if you’ve heard a few on-trend health influencers talking up the benefits of dietary sea moss and wondered if you missed something, you’re not alone: sea moss has been making the rounds in some nutritional health circles.
 Still, it hasn’t gone quite as mainstream as nori, the type of seaweed used most often in sushi and snack foods.

-When people talk about eating sea moss, they’re usually referring to Irish sea moss, or Chondrus crispus, a red algae that grows along the Atlantic coast in North America and parts of Europe.
+When people talk about eating sea moss, they’re usually referring to Irish sea moss, or Chondrus crispus, a type of red algae that grows along the Atlantic coast in North America and parts of Europe.
 The green sea vegetable is harvested and used as a food additive because it produces carrageenan, which is used as a thickening agent in foods like soups, gummies, and ice cream.

-7 health benefits of sea moss for women
+8 health benefits of sea moss for women

 In general, consumable types of seaweed provide some basic benefits: they’re high in vitamins and essential minerals, low in calories, and full of prebiotics.
-Sea moss, part of the red algae family, also carries these benefits, along with some others that could be especially helpful to the female body.
+Sea moss, part of the red algae family, also carries these potential benefits, along with some others that could be especially helpful to the female body.

 1. High in nutrients

 Irish sea moss, especially, is high in calcium, which is just one way it works extra hard for women, who have higher calcium needs than men.
-Another way it provides a nutritional boost for females is in the form of folate, which protects against anemia and some congenital disorders during pregnancy.
+Another way it provides a nutritional boost for females is in the form of vitamin B (folate), which protects against anemia and some congenital disorders during pregnancy.
 Per the USDA, a typical portion of Irish sea moss contains 182 micrograms of folate, almost half of the daily recommended intake.

 Nutrients in sea moss |